-- description text is a free-form annotation for this session. - options [x = a, y = b, z] defines separate options (§2.2) that are used when processing this session, but without propagation to child sessions.
+description text is a free-form annotation for this session.

+- options [x = a, y = b, z] defines separate options (§2.2) that are used when processing this session, but without propagation to child sessions.
 Note that z abbreviates z = true for Boolean options. - sessions names specifies sessions that are imported into the current name space of theories.
-This allows to refer to a theory A from session B by the qualified name B.A although it is loaded again into the current theories options names specifies a block of theories that are processed within an environment that is augmented by the given options, in addition to the global session options given before.
-Any number of blocks of theories may be given.
-Options are only active for each theories block separately.

-ML process, which is in contrast to a theory that is already present in the parent session.
+This allows to refer to a theory A from session B by the qualified name B.A - although it is loaded again into the current ML process, which is in contrast to a theory that is already present in the parent session.